canjs/canjs/guides/getting-started-tutorial/data-models-and-fixtures.md

 The first argument to `can.fixture`, `GET /api/states`, tells CanJS to intercept any `GET` requests to the resource `/api/states`.
-The second argument is just a string to a file that has the data we want to get when the application makes a service call.
+The second argument is a path to a file with the data the fixture will return.
 Because we’re simulating a `findAll` function, we need to return an array.
 The `findAll` function expects an array.
 By default, if it does not receive one, it will throw an error.
 If you need to connect to services that return data that doesn’t match the expected return type of the `find*` functions, don’t fret.
 There are ways to manage this, which we’ll work with later on.

 Let’s also create a fixture that will respond to our requests for the list of cities for each state.
 This one is going to be a little different because